-To change the name of a registered animal, written notice must be provided to the Canadian Angus Association (use Application to Alter an Animal’s Name/Tattoo/Pedigree) and the registration certificate must be returned so a new one can be printed.
-Only the owner at birth can apply to change the name of a registered animal.
-The original registration certificate and the appropriate fee (see current fee schedule) must be included with the application.
+To change the name of a registered animal, written notice must be provided to the Canadian Angus Association (use Application to Alter an Animal’s Name/Tattoo/Pedigree) Only the owner at birth can apply to change the name of a registered animal.
+If a new owner is applying for a name change, written permission is required from the owner at birth to complete.
 Name changes are only allowed if progeny have not been registered with the Canadian Angus Association.

 Canadian Angus Association Registration Requirements